ianamason/SudokuSensei/README.md

-# SudukoSolver
+# SudukoSensei

-A simple sudoku puzzle solver using the new python bindings for yices.
+This started out as a simple sudoku puzzle solver using the new python bindings for yices.
+The bindings are no longer new, so I am moving on to using unsat cores to gives hints etc.

+It thus is currently a work in progress.

+Probably going to try and beef it up a little so that I can use it (and thus test it a bit better)

 ## Prerequisites

 You will need to install [yices](https://github.com/SRI-CSL/yices2) which can be done by building from source, or using apt on linux (from our PPA) or homebrew on a mac, the [README.md](https://github.com/SRI-CSL/yices2/blob/master/README.md) there describes the process.

 You will also need the python bindings: